owenBeresford/icelineDocRender/README.md

 * This is written to go on top of Apache, as the project is older than NginX.
 However, assuming an admin ports the *.htaccess file*, that is the only change needed for Nginx.

 # TODO:
-* update the JS to current standards (in particular, I can drop all the hacks for the 2008/2009 version of MSIE)
+* Update the JS to current standards (in particular, I can drop all the hacks for the 2008/2009 version of MSIE)
     * see other projects in github
-* update to newer CSS (see previous)
+* Update to newer CSS (see previous)
     * see other projects in github
-* add *composer.json, bower.json* etc.  Move standard JS libs to external deps, as this is now reliable.
+* Add *composer.json, bower.json* etc.  Move standard JS libs to external deps, as this is now reliable.
-* add a better page test tool
+* Add a better page test tool
+    * I have been using the sitemap as an adhoc unit test to report for syntax error on anypage in one click.
-* decide if my planned local keyword cache is worth doing/ Or write a proper google integration
+* Decide if my planned local keyword cache is worth doing/ Or write a proper google integration
     * update: I don't think it is.
 I added relevant microformats to the page template in 2013.
 I was dithering on keyword cache, as a 'legacy design concept' from 2001; but search has gotten better and better at ingestion

+ # UPDATE:
+* I am not proud enough to think that my "I need to show that an employers risk accessment on technology does not constrain my learning" project would be interesting to anyone else.
+In 2013-2015 I did know PHP well enough to write very fast PHP; but am aware that golang or python3 are still faster (which I have since used).
+* I am adding the page cache...